nathanseville/RES-Labo-HTTPInfra/README.md

 ## Management UI

-The management UI is based on express and dockerode.
+> The management UI is based on express and dockerode.
 The proxy-manager container has been reused, we extended the node server with a small web app using express.
 The web UI allows you to start more static/dynamic containers or stop them.
-You can also see all running containers in three table.
+You can also see all running containers in three tables.
 One for Dynamic containers, one for Static containers and one for Other (like managment containers or load balancer)

 The container can be started with the following command:
 ```bash